Liqwid-Labs/agora/docs/tech-design/staking-pool.md

 In order to be able to count votes at all, some means of proving a user's skin in the game on-chain must exist.
 We propose having a central StakingPool contract which mints separate per-user UTXOs in which the governance token can be deposited.
 The MintingPolicy of the state threads ensures that it is paid to the script and with valid initial state.
 This circumvents the need for a central token, and makes the minting of such tokens concurrently possible.

+> Peter, 2022-01-24: "(...) mints separate per-user UTxOs (...)": I think this should read something like "locks per-user continuing UTxOs carrying unique state-thread tokens in which the governance token can be deposited."
+What do you think?

 ### Stake UTXOs

 A stake UTXO stores the information to allow accessing your staked GT as if it was a safe.